 Rapid loss of electrolyte can be caused by an overcharging condition.
 Be certain to diagnose the charging system before returning the vehicle to service.
 Refer to Group 8C - Charging System for more information.

-The factory-installed battery in a North Americanbuilt vehicle also has a built-in test indicator (hydrometer).
-The color visible in the sight glass of page the indicator will reveal the battery condition.
+The factory-installed battery also has a built-in test indicator (hydrometer).
+The color visible in the sight glass of the indicator will reveal the battery condition.
 See Built-In Test Indicator in this group for more information.
-The factory-installed batteries in vehicles built outside of North America do not have a built-in test indicator.